cbadenes/r4r/README.md

     cbadenes/r4r:latest
 ```

-Now, to perform the request to [http://localhost:8080/movies](http://localhost:8080/movies) you must set the user name ( e.g `user1`) and the password (e.g `pwd1`) that have been defined in that environment variable.
+Now, the request to [http://localhost:8080/movies](http://localhost:8080/movies) require a user name ( e.g `user1`) and a password (e.g `pwd1`) to be performed.
+These values have been defined in that environment variable.

 ```sh
   curl -u user1:pwd1 http://localhost:8080/movies